 - A brief description of the problem (perhaps the commands you typed, the menu items you used, the error messages or behavior you saw, etc.

 Faculty, staff members, and graduate students often need more in-depth consulting help than that provided at the consulting desks.
-ARC staff members provide such consulting assistance and guidance.
+CIS staff members provide such consulting assistance and guidance.